Franziska Mascheck

-Franziska Mascheck (born 4 February 1979 in Dresden) is a German dancer, social worker and politician for the SPD and since 2021 member of the German Bundestag, the federal diet.
+Franziska Mascheck (born 4 February 1979) is a German dancer, social worker and politician for the Social Democratic Party of Germany (SPD) and since 2021, a member of the German parliament, the Bundestag.

 Life

 Mascheck was born 1979 in the East German city of Dresden and grew up with her two siblings in Schwedt/Oder.
 She is of Protestant denomination.
-She is a granddaughter of the aerodynamics scientists Hans-Joachim Mascheck and a descendent of the founders of the dye works Oskar Mascheck, known in Saxony.
+She is a granddaughter of the aerodynamics scientist Hans-Joachim Mascheck and a descendant of the founders of the dye works Oskar Mascheck, known in Saxony.
 She became member of the Bundestag in 2021.

-She completed a four-year ballet degree at the Palucca University of Dance Dresden.
-Following that she worked as a dancer in New York and Austin.
+In 1996, Mascheck completed her secondary education at Albert Schweitzer Gymnasium in Schwed/Order.
+She then completed a four-year ballet degree at the Palucca University of Dance Dresden, in 2001.
+From 2001 to 2006, she was a freelance dancer and dance teacher in Berlin.
+Following that, she worked as a dancer in New York City and Austin, Texas.

-After returning to Germany, Mascheck founded the children's and youth dance theater tanzbasis in Berlin.
-She studied social work and holds a bachelor's degree in it from the Catholic University of Social Sciences in Berlin and is also a trained Montessori teacher.
+Mascheck returned to Germany, and founded the children's and youth dance theater, Tanzbasis, in Berlin.
+She was the artistic director and managing director from 2006 to 2011.

 In 2016, she moved with her husband, the mime artist Marc Mascheck, and their four children to Linda, where they bought a four-sided farm and founded KulturGut Linda e.V..

+From 2014 to 2018, Mascheck studied social work at the Catholic University of Social Sciences in Berlin, where she earned a bachelor's degree.
+Subsequently, she earned a Master of Social Work degree from Mittweida University of Applied Sciences in 2021.

+She is also a trained Montessori teacher.